tkestack/tke/docs/user/tke-installer/normal-installation.md

   * 16 GB of Memory
   * 50 GB of Disk Space

-> Note: Installer node need extra 20GB disk to store images and temporary files.
+> Note: Installer node need extra 25GB /var/lib/ disk to store images and temporary files, 50GB /opt disk to uncompress installer package

 TKEStack is tested on the following operating system: